genuinemerit/saskan-app/docs/architecture/documentation_system.md

 html_theme = "sphinx_rtd_theme"
 ```

-# Practical advice for a solo repo today
+## Practical Advice

-* Standardize on **Markdown** for now.
-GitHub is your doc host.
+- **Standardize on Markdown:** Use GitHub as your primary doc host.
-* Keep a single `docs/` folder and link from the README.
+- **Centralize Documentation:** Keep everything in a single `/docs/` folder and link from the `README.md`.
-* Defer any site generator until you feel pain: “I can’t find pages,” “I need API docs,” or “I want a real sidebar/search.”

-If you want, I’ll convert the `.rst` snippets we made into `.md` and lay out a minimal `docs/` tree you can drop in immediately.
+- **Defer Site Generators:** Only consider them when navigation or API documentation becomes cumbersome.

+## User Manual with GitBook

+- **GitBook Integration:**
+  - Ideal for crafting a user guide separate from technical documentation.
+  - Integrates well with GitHub for seamless updates.
+  - Suitable for storytelling and user-facing materials.

+## Additional Tools

+- **Storytelling and RPG Elements:**
+  - Use Scrivener for narrative development.
+  - Develop RPG content in World Anvil.
+  - Create maps in Inkarnate, with support from Wonderdraft and GIMP.
+  - Store graphics generated via DALL-E API in a `/draw/` folder.

+By following this strategy, we can maintain a streamlined and effective documentation process tailored to both technical and user needs.